-CTE Standards and Benchmarks FS-M/LA NGSSS-Sci 11.01 Describe roles, functions, levels, and types of managers.
-11.02 Discuss evolution of management from the Industrial Revolution to current philosoph and theories. hies 11.03 Identify a variety of management styles.
-11.04 Cite examples of how workers adjust to different management styles.
-11.05 Identify a variety of corporate organizational structures.
+CTE Sta andards and Benchmarks FS-M/LA NGSSS-Sci , 11.01 Describe roles, functions, levels, and types of managers.
+11.02 Discuss evolution of management from the Industrial Revolution to current philosophies and theories.
+11.03 Identify a variety of management styles. , 11.04 Cite examples of how workers adjust to different management styles. , 11.05 Identify a variety of corporate organizational structures.
 11.06 Identify how a corporate "chain of command" works.
 11.07 Describe significance of a company's "corporate culture."
 11.08 Describe importance of achieving internal and external customer satisfaction.
-11.09 Identify examples of how cultural diversity can affect the workplace.
-11.10 List reasons why written policies are needed in the workplace.
-11.11 Discuss role of ethics and morality in management.
-11.12 Describe how a company's marketing efforts can affect employees and customers.
+11.09 Identify examples of how cultural diversity can affect the workplace. , 11.10 List reasons why written policies are needed in the workplace.
+11.11 Discuss role of ethics and morality in management. , 11.12 Describe how a company's marketing efforts can affect employees and customers.
 12.0 Demonstrate and apply an understanding of entrepreneurship principles.

-Course Title:Diversified Career Technology - OJTCourse Number:8300410Course Credit:Multiple
+Course Title: Diversified Career Technology - OJT